From Plantation to Natural Forest

 Update: Our work at Credit River Pine Estates in Erin was completed in March 2022.

-Work at Robert Baker Forest Conservation Area in Erin has started and will continue until January 13, 2023.
+Update: Our work at Robert Baker Forest Conservation Area in Erin was completed in January 2023.

-Work at Caledon Creek Forest Conservation Area in Caledon will take place between December 22, 2022 to January 27, 2023.
+Update: Our work at Caledon Creek Forest Conservation Area in Caledon was completed in January 2023.